Floriane0123/LabExam_AccuWeather/backend/README.md

    - The user views the current temperature, weather description, and forecasts.

 ### **Alternative Scenarios**
-- **City Not Found**:
-  - If the city isn’t found, the backend sends an error message.
-  - The frontend shows an error message to the user.

 - **API Error**:
   - If there’s a problem with the API, the backend sends an error message.
   - The frontend shows a general error message.